thiagodp/concordialang/doc/language/en.md

   Then I have the state "logged in"
     And I see the text ${welcomeText}
     And I see a button "Logout"
-    And I am not on the Login Page
 ```